 This well-rated hostel offers dorms and family rooms of various sizes and features.
 Many of the rooms are equipped with a balcony and air conditioning.
 Especially popular is the lobby with drinks selection and the hostel’s proximity to the city center (400 meters from Plaza Bib-Rambla).

-The best budget accomodation in Granada
+The best budget accommodation in Granada

 While staying in this accommodation, you will surely feel just like at home.
 The family-run accommodation convinces with good service, friendly owners and cleanliness.
 The owner, Lucas, can also give you great Granada insider tips.
 In addition, you can use the kitchen of the accommodation.